Aquaculture in New Zealand: Salmon

 Farming in freshwater for king salmon uses net cages placed in rivers, using techniques similar to those used for sea-farmed salmon.
 Freshwater raceways are located in several Canterbury rivers such as the Clutha and Waimakariri Rivers.
 In the 1990s, a unique form of freshwater salmon farming was developed in hydroelectric canals in the Mackenzie Basin.
-Young salmon are enclosed in pens in the Ohau and Tekapo canals.
+Young salmon are enclosed in pens in the Ōhau and Tekapo canals.
 The Tekapo site, fed by fast cold waters from the Southern Alps, is the highest salmon farm in the world, 677 metres above sea level.

 Before they are killed, cage salmon are anaesthetised with a herbal extract.
 They are then spiked in the brain.
 The heart beats for a time as the animal is bled from its sliced gills.
 Relaxing the salmon like this when it is killed produces firm, long-keeping flesh.
 Lack of disease in wild populations and low stocking densities used in the cages means that New Zealand salmon farmers do not use antibiotics and chemicals that are often needed elsewhere.

 The New Zealand industry has grown into the largest producers of farmed king salmon in the world, accounting for about half of world production.
 The New Zealand King Salmon Company, dominates the production of king salmon in New Zealand.
 The company has its own selective breeding programmes integrated with quality control and production.
 Other salmon producers rely on stock from hatcheries where selective breeding is less well developed.